Azure Synapse SQL architecture

 Synapse SQL leverages Azure Storage to keep your user data safe.
 Since your data is stored and managed by Azure Storage, there is a separate charge for your storage consumption.

-SQL on-demand lets you query files in your data lake in read-only manner, while SQL pool lets you ingest data also.
-When data is ingested into SQL pool, the data is sharded into distributions to optimize the performance of the system.
+Serverless SQL pool allows you to query your data lake files, while dedicated SQL pool allows you to query and ingest data from your data lake files.
+When data is ingested into dedicated SQL pool, the data is sharded into distributions to optimize the performance of the system.
 You can choose which sharding pattern to use to distribute the data when you define the table.
 These sharding patterns are supported:

 - Round Robin